 See The Trailmaster’s Ten Tip for Hiking with Teens.

 Some of the most important lessons I’ve learned while hiking with my kids came to me when I stepped out of my role as parent and gave them a chance to lead me on their path.
 Along the way, they’ve taught me that they’re well attuned to nature’s rhythms.
-Here are some tips from my pocket guide, HIKE with Kids.
+Here are some tips from my new book, “Hike with Kids.”

 Hiking with Children: Ten Tips from The Trailmaster